Skip to main content

 • Sleepers with hip and joint pain: Plush mattresses offer a soft yet supportive surface that can help alleviate pressure points and reduce joint pain.

-• Sleepers who like the feeling of being hugged: The soft, conforming layers of a plush mattress create a cocoon-like effect as it conforms to the body.
-This enveloping feeling promotes relaxation and helps provide a sense of security.
+• Sleepers who like the feeling of being hugged: Often associated with memory foam mattresses, the soft, conforming layers of a plush mattress create a cocoon-like effect as it conforms to the body.

 What Is a Firm Mattress?

-Firm mattresses offer more rigid support while feeling less soft than plush mattresses.
+Firm mattresses offer a more rigid feel while feeling less soft than plush mattresses.
 They are often made from a selection of durable layers with very little flexibility or give.
 As a result, sleepers experience a floating feeling rather than sinking sensation.

 Firm mattresses promote proper spinal alignment for stomach and back sleepers.
-Firmer support ensures your hips won’t sink into the mattress, which can alleviate back pain.
-Sleepers who weigh over 200 pounds tend to prefer firm mattresses since the firmer support evenly distributes weight.
+Firmer mattresses ensure your hips won’t sink into the mattress, which can alleviate back pain.
+Sleepers who weigh over 200 pounds may prefer firm mattresses for a more even distribution of their weight.

 Benefits